10 Best HR Software for Small Business (2025 Guide)

 8. GoCo

-Heads‑up: Global payroll/EOR relies on a Remote integration, not native.
+- Heads up: Global payroll and EOR relies on a Remote integration, not native.

 9. Gusto

-Gusto is the payroll-first platform many US startups begin with, bundling W‑2 and 1099 payroll, onboarding, benefits, and basic HR into a single, approachable package.
-Time-to-value is fast thanks to automated multi-state filings and unlimited runs.
-You also get a bridge to international work with global contractor pay and optional EOR, bearing in mind that key features like multi-state payroll sit in higher tiers.
+Gusto is the payroll first platform many US startups begin with, bundling W2 and 1099 payroll, onboarding, benefits, and basic HR into a single, approachable package.
+Time to value is fast thanks to automated tax filings across multiple states and unlimited runs.
+You also get a bridge to international work with global contractor pay and optional EOR, bearing in mind that key features like payroll for multiple states sit in higher tiers.

 10. Rippling